Local Area Attractions Near Williamsburg / Busch Gardens Area KOA

 AleWerks Brewing Company

-Williamsburg AleWerks is located in the heart of the early colonies in Williamsburg, Virginia.
-Established in 2006 we have rolled out a broad range of beer offerings and quickly established a reputation for fine beer.
-They operate a direct fired brick-clad Peter Austin brew house and ferment all our beers in state-of-the-art conical fermentors.
+Williamsburg AleWerks was established in 2006 and provides a broad range of beer offerings.
+They operate a direct fired brick-clad Peter Austin brew house and ferment all their beers in state-of-the-art conical fermenters.

 Colonial Virginia Wine Trail

-The Colonial Virginia Wine Trail features four of Virginia's best wineries all within an hour drive.
-No matter where you start or finish your wine trail adventure, you are sure to enjoy great wines, great food, and lots of fun along the way.
+The Colonial Virginia Wine Trail features four of Virginia's best wineries.
 Take the scenic drive along I-64 sampling wines from the Williamsburg Winery, Saude Creek Vineyards, New Kent Winery, and James River Cellars.
-Plan a day or weekend to visit the wineries on the Colonial Virginia Wine trail, where history and wine come together.
+You're sure to enjoy great wines, great food, and lots of fun along the way.

 New Kent Winery

-A beautiful, unique winery steeped in the regions history.
-As you enter our picturesque winery, youll immediately take note that this is a special, one-of-a-kind place like no other winery in Virginia.
-No wonder its in demand as a unique setting for special occasions and reserved events.
+A beautiful, unique winery steeped in the region's history.
+As you enter our picturesque winery, you'll immediately take note that this is a special, one-of-a-kind place like no other winery in Virginia.
+No wonder it's in demand as a unique setting for special occasions and reserved events.
+Check out their website.